glific/glific-frontend/README.md

 - Setup the backend application.
 You can find the instructions [here](https://github.com/glific/glific).
 - SSL is mandatory for both frontend and backend in development.
 You can find the instructions to generate ssl certificate [here](https://github.com/glific/glific#use-ssl-for-frontend-and-backend)
+- Configure below host in your `/etc/hosts`
+  `127.0.0.1 glific.test`

 ## Installation steps